xtravision-ai/xtravision-js-sdk/README.md

 ### (For Developer) How to convert xtravision-react module to CommonJs/VanillaJS module.

    1. Clone this repo and install all required dependencies using `yarn install`.
-   2. Build SDK using `yarn build:sdk`.
+   2. Build SDK and run demo app using `yarn start:demo`.
-   3. New updatedSDK will be created at `demo-app` folder with name `xtravision-js-sdk.js`
+   3. New updatedSDK will be created at root folder with name `xtravision-js-sdk.min.js`

 ----

-### TODO:
+### Known-Issues:

-- minified JS file => configuration to create debug and prod version
-- How can we expose startVideo/stopVideo via API
-- Do some experiments and explorer more configuration for html5 video-element
+- Skeleton-view does not draw the head
+- Skeleton-view sometimes seems to be a bit slow.